 Any concerns about individual cases where the delegate believes the policy would result in an inappropriate decision (eg, where this policy would have resulted in the approval of the claim or application but there is other available evidence to indicate that this should not be the outcome) should be brought to the attention of their supervisor who will then report the matter to the Director of the Liability and Service Eligibility (L&SE) Policy section for consideration.

 While the MRCC supports the view that people with ADF service will almost invariably meet one of the SoP factors for the identified conditions, this does not negate a delegate's legal responsibilities.
 Under s336, the MRCC is 'not entitled to make certain presumptions' in relation to a claim for liability, and for this reason, it is essential that there is sufficient evidence available to make a legal determination.
 By the same token, however, it must be remembered that under s337 there is 'no onus of proof' on the person in relation to any matter that may be relevant to the determination of the claim.

 This policy clarifies that additional evidence beyond what is contained in the claim form and service records will not ordinarily be required for these conditions.
 This is because the claim should contain the correct medical diagnosis as well as a contention in relation to the claimed condition.

-  Even if this contention is simply ‘service conditions’, it is sufficient to conclude with reference to the service documents that the claimed condition was caused by exposure to gunfire, exposure to sunlight, level of physical exertion, etc. Therefore, there should be no need to investigate such claims further, for example, by seeking to obtain further medical opinion or assessment questionnaire.
+Even if this contention is simply ‘service conditions’, it is sufficient to conclude with reference to the service documents that the claimed condition was caused by exposure to gunfire, exposure to sunlight, level of physical exertion, etc. due to the nature of military service.
+Therefore, there should be no need to investigate such claims further, for example, by seeking to obtain further medical opinion or assessment questionnaire.

 Therefore, further investigation of the connection with service is not required, provided that: